-At their native wild, for example in the Brazil's Amazon, they can be readily available in the local markets.
+At their native wild, for example in Brazil's Amazon, they can be readily available in the local markets.
 Choose bright red, ripe, firm, uniformly sized berries.
-Avoid discolored, soft, bruising, damaged ones.
+Avoid discolored, soft, bruising, and damaged ones.

-Fresh berries can be eaten out of hand from the trees just as you would do in case of other bush berries.
-However, their extremely tart flavor and proportionately large sized seeds would limit their use as a favorite table fruit.
+Fresh berries can be eaten out of hand from the trees just as you would do in the case of other bush berries.
+However, their extremely tart flavor and proportionately large-sized seeds would limit their use as a favorite table fruit.